Aryetis/FasterScroll/README.md

 1/ Manual installation :

-- Check the Release page https://github.com/Aryetis/FasterScroll/releases and donwload the latest release
+- Check the <a href="https://github.com/Aryetis/FasterScroll/releases">Release page</a> and donwload the latest release

 - Use ModAssistant to install the bare minimal mods / requirements : BSIPA, BeatSaberMarkupLanguage